Not enough time (or energy) on our hands!

 “Right, enough” – I said to myself.
 “I am going to take my time and enjoy the rest of my coffee and then I will make a list”.
 That is exactly what I did; after drinking my coffee I quickly jotted down all the things that HAD to be done today.
 When I say HAD, I am referring to important jobs or goals that I had set myself for the day.
 Admittedly, I have a habit of being quite ambitious when mentally planning these things, which is what usually starts making me feel tense.
 Do you find the same and fall into a similar trap?

 Anyway, there I was making my ‘to do list’ – which I decided to limit to ten tasks, (it is my day off after all!).
 Finally, I prioritized them by putting numbers next to each one; determining this by establishing which job was causing the most annoyance or pressure, therefore making me feel agitated.
 So I started with the most important and then worked through my list from there.
-By 4pm I was almost half way through – the first couple of jobs have been the most time consuming plus I stopped for lunch!.
+By 4pm I was almost half way through – the first couple of jobs have been the most time consuming plus I stopped for lunch.
 However, I must say that I was feeling in a much better place by then.
 I felt like I had accomplished several things at least and the best part is that what I had left to do was not that monotonous.
 Brilliant – I could then have a more relaxing remainder of the day.

-Tips To Have More Energy
+4 Tips To Having More Time & Energy